Nightingale

 WhisperX Transcription

-When LRCLIB doesn’t have lyrics for a song, Nightingale uses WhisperX with the large-v3 model to:
+When LRCLIB doesn’t have lyrics for a song, Nightingale runs ASR over the isolated vocals to:

 This produces word-level timing information that drives the karaoke highlighting during playback.